black-sliver/PopTracker/BUILD.md

 On Linux, builds are dynamically linked by default and all linked libraries are required.
 In addition, a dialog provider (`zenity`, `kdialog`, `matedialog`, `qarma` or `xdialog`) and `which` are required.

+Assets will have to be in one of the search paths.
+Read below.

 ## Getting the source

 Run `git clone --recurse-submodules https://github.com/black-sliver/PopTracker.git`